 The Community Partnership Investment Program which falls under the SNF-WKS category, provides various services to needy families.
-The Atlanta Community Food Bank distributes food and Hosea Feed the Hungry and Homeless Inc., distributes food, clothes, and other basic assistance to TANF eligible and families.
-Travelers Aid of Metropolitan Atlanta provides temporary shelter and monetary help to TANF eligible individuals.
 Agencies may provide day care services so that parents can attend work related activities.
 Agencies may provide services that address homelessness issues supporting the family's needs and keeping the family together.
 Agencies may provide services for our youth engaging them in appropriate after school activities and reducing the opportunities for our youth to engage in at risk behavior.
 A family's income must be below the State's Standard of Need or must be eligible for TANF.